vanvught/h3dmx512-zip/README.md

 **Firmware uImage**

-Orange Pi Zero: From the zip file, copy file `orangepi_zero.uImage.gz` to the SDCard as `uImage`
+Orange Pi Zero: From the zip file, copy file `orangepi_zero.uImage.gz`to the SDCard and rename to `uImage`

-Orange Pi One: From the zip file, copy file `orangepi_one.uImage.gz` to the SDCard as `uImage`
+Orange Pi One: From the zip file, copy file `orangepi_one.uImage.gz`to the SDCard and rename to `uImage`

 **Not new users**